-Based on the analysis, as the PV^2 values are higher than $2x10^8$ and hence mid-block and at junction control measures are suggested at all the three junctions.
+Based on the analysis, as the $PV^2$ values are higher than $2x10^8$ and hence mid-block and at junction control measures are suggested at all the three junctions.

-4.9 Future strategy
+4.9Future strategy

 - 1) All the roads are reaching capacity during the horizon period.
 However, this being already developed tow, expansion of the width of the roads is not possible due to development on both ends right now.
 Based on Master Plan proposals, Mangalore City Corporation has approved certain road widths.
-As and when the road widening is taken up, capacity augmentation of these roads can be taken up. - 2) Moreover, the Design Service Volumes refer to Level of Service (LoS) C, which is, generally, at 0.7 of the Capacity.
-Further, traffic volume greater than capacity is often observed in Urban areas with lower Level of Service. - Considering the above, it is suggested to deploy traffic management strategies, coupled with promotion of the Public Transport System to reduce the number of vehicles on the road. - 4) All the junctions require grade separation.
+As and when the road widening is taken up, capacity augmentation of these roads can be taken up. - 2) Balmatta Road (2-Way) has already reached its capacity and would require an expansion to accommodate the current and future traffic volume. - 3) Moreover, the Design Service Volumes refer to Level of Service (LoS) C, which is, generally, at 0.7 of the Capacity.
+Further, traffic volume greater than capacity is often observed in Urban areas with lower Level of Service. - 4) Considering the above, it is suggested to deploy traffic management strategies, coupled with promotion of the Public Transport System to reduce the number of vehicles on the road. - 5) Hampankatta junction has reached capacity and thus requires grade separation.
+However, due to lack of space the development of a grade separated structure is not feasible.
+It is thus proposed to implement geometric improvements coupled with signalization. - 6) All the junctions require grade separation.
 Once again space constraints are there to develop these facilities.
-In view of this signalization of these junctions are proposed as and when the capacity of uncontrolled junctions is reached. - 5) Mid block and at junction control measures are proposed for the pedestrians as the PV2 values are higher than 2x108.
+In view of this signalization of these junctions are proposed as and when the capacity of uncontrolled junctions is reached. - 7) Mid block and at junction control measures are proposed for the pedestrians as the PV2 values are higher than 2x108.